 Don't limit yourself to just doing a side view, though.
 A front three-quarter view is also effective and can show anatomy as well.
 When making your final sketch, think about what story you want to tell the audience.
 Is your creature believable?
 If so, you've done your job as a creature concept artist.

-This article was originally published in issue 155 of ImagineFX .
-The world's best-selling magazine for digital artists is packed with workshops, interviews and must-have kit reviews.
-Buy issue 155 here or subscribe to ImagineFX here.
+This article was originally published in ImagineFX (opens in new tab), the world's best-selling magazine for digital artists.
+Subscribe to ImagineFX here (opens in new tab).